Swapnil4Github/project-Flask_ENR_api/README.md

 ### Feature

-- perform Named Entity Recognition on scrapped data of Wikipedia and extrac
+- perform Named Entity Recognition on scrapped data of Wikipedia and extract entities like city, person, organisation, Date, Geographical Entity, Product etc.
 - It's a api so it can be used anywhere to perform NER
 - It uses Wikipedia api to show the summary of any input